Southern flying squirrel: Description and ecology

-Southern flying squirrels are nocturnal.
-They feed on fruit and nuts from trees such as red and white oak, hickory, and beech.
+They are nocturnal and feed on fruits and nuts from trees such as red and white oak, hickory, and beech.
 They store food, especially acorns, for winter consumption.
 They also dine on insects, buds, mushrooms, mycorrhizal fungi, carrion, bird eggs, nestlings, and flowers.
-Predators include snakes, owls, hawks and raccoons.
+Their predators include snakes, owls, hawks, and raccoons.
 Domestic cats can also be potential predators.

-Both in the wild and in captivity, they can produce two litters each year (with 2–7 young per litter).
+Both in the wild and in captivity, they can produce two litters of young each year (with 2–7 young per litter).
 The gestation period is approximately 40 days.
 Young are born without fur or any capabilities of their own.
 Their ears open at 2 to 6 days old, and fur grows in by 7 days.
 Their eyes do not open until they are 24–30 days old.
 Mothers wean their young 65 days after they are born.
 The young then become fully independent at around 120 days of age.